-Unfortunately, the fun won’t be available to everybody.
-If you don’t have a Nintendo Switch and can’t afford to get one – even Black Friday sales didn’t offer much of a discount – then you’ll be left out of Mario’s violent party.
+But unfortunately, because of the way the world works, you will need a Switch.
+If you don’t have one sat next to your rig, and can’t afford to get one now that you’ve invested all of your savings in that RTX 2080 TI, then you’ll be left out of Mario’s violent party.
 You might be able to go over to a friend’s house and play – but who doesn’t pine for a copy of their own?

 As it’s free-to-play it has amassed a large and active community.
 That’s one of its biggest advantages over many of the other games in this list.
 However, the unpleasant side of that is much of the community being toxic.
 As Brawlhalla has been around for a few years now too, you’ll also face some frustration going against the dominant strategies in intense one on ones – you’ll need to practise a lot to overcome that hurdle.
 Try sticking to the casual battles if you’re struggling.